Sizette

 Sizette is an historical French card game for six players in two teams of three.
-It is unusual in that commmunication between partners is allowed and the team captain is permitted to ask for information and direct play.
-It has been described as on of the most enjoyable games of cards, albeit one requiring skill to play well.
+It is unusual in that communication between partners is allowed and the team captain is permitted to ask for information and direct play.
+It has been described as one of the most enjoyable games of cards, albeit one requiring skill to play well.
 It is a form of Whist for six players.

 History

 The name Sizette refers to the fact that it is played by six players.
 It was first recorded in 1725 in the Académie Universelle des Jeux when it was said to be little known in Paris and yet "one of the most agreeable games on the cards" but one that required "great tranquility and attention."
 This earliest known description was reprinted numerous times during the 18th century.
 In 1828, it is recorded as a game played in Normandy and the departments to the north, certainly there is evidence that it was played, for example, at Metz and in Picardy; however, other early 18th and 19th century sources say it was played mainly in the south of France, so we may assume it "travelled well".
 Sizette appears to have died out in the late 19th century, however its four-player relative Quadrette survived until the 1930s in Nice and may still be played today in that area (Alpes-Maritimes).

-In a 1785 dictionary for the regions of Provence and Comté-Venaissin it is recorded that both Sizette, or Sisette, and Quadrette also went under the name Parlaire (from parler, to speak) because players were expected to talk about the cards they held in their hands.
+In a 1785 dictionary for the regions of Provence and Comtat Venaissin it is recorded that both Sizette, or Sisette, and Quadrette also went under the name Parlaire (from parler, to speak) because players were expected to talk about the cards they held in their hands.